ant-design/ant-design/components/upload/index.en-US.md

 english: Upload
 ---

-Upload file by selecting or dragging
+Upload file by selecting or dragging.

 ## When To Use